guettli/programming-guidelines/README.rst

 Be curious
 ..........

 There is always something you don't have understood up to now.
-Ask questions, even if you think you now the answer.
+Ask questions, even if you think you know the answer.
 For one question, there are always several answers.
 If you know one answer, then it is likely that someone has a better answer.